JuliaDebug/JuliaInterpreter.jl/docs/src/internals.md

 ex = :(map(x->x^2, [1, 2, 3]))
 frame = JuliaInterpreter.prepare_thunk(Main, ex)
 julia> JuliaInterpreter.finish_and_return!(JuliaStackFrame[], frame)
-ERROR: this should have been handled by prepare_toplevel
+ERROR: this frame needs to be run a top level
 ```

 The reason becomes clearer if we examine `frame` or look directly at the lowered code: